wetherspoons deleted their social media?

-They stated the reason as – the economic ‘climate’ and people trolling MP’s (which is yet more oriny, as the big man at Wetherspoons is very vocal and not too complimentary about the anti-Brexit MP’s himself!).
+They stated the reason as – the economic ‘climate’ and people trolling MP’s.
+(Which is yet more irony, as the big man at Wetherspoons is very vocal and not too complimentary about the anti-Brexit MP’s himself!).
 He also stated it was partly due to the fact that he hates how consumed everyone is by social media and that he doesn’t like people sitting in the pub on their phones.

 Well, I might agree with that but if that IS the real reason then install internet blocking software in your pubs!
 Just because customers can no longer Tweet @Wetherspoons, it doesn’t mean they are actually going to switch off their social media and talk to each other when IN Wetherspoons!